THE Vibe Coding Book

 - Head First Software Architecture

-There is a disclaimer, though, and a rather lucid one.
-The fact is that having well-founded and solid software developer skills will never hurt in the long run.
-It would be incredibly easy to offload “critical thinking” to an AI, but incredibly hurtful, especially in your early career, to do so.
+Though I have a disclaimer.
+The fact is, having well-founded and solid software developer skills will never hurt.
+It would be incredibly easy to offload “critical thinking” to an AI, but incredibly hurtful, especially in your early career.

-It’s not like debugging as a skill is going to go away; I, for one, think it will now be the most important skill.
-And to do debugging, you actually need to know the syntax and a conceptual understanding of the language.
-So yes, AI is coming, but I still believe it is a tad-bit overhyped.
+It’s not like debugging as a skill is going to go away.
+I, for one, think it will be the most important skill.
+And to do debugging, you actually need to know the syntax and what is “under the hood”.
+Yes, AI is coming, but I believe it is a “tad-bit” overhyped.

 “You can teach a physicist finance, but you can’t teach a finance person physics.”